SublimeLinter/SublimeLinter-pep8/README.md

 |select|A comma-separated list of error codes to select, overrides ignore| |&#10003;|
 |max-line-length|The maximum allowed line length. `null` uses the PEP8 default of 79.|&#10003;| |

-### Settings quick start

-One way to adjust linting settings for your preferences is to use Sublime Text project functionality.
-This is to avoid extraneous red markers all over your source code files, when pep8 kicks in and some of your coding style does not suit for pep8.
-A Sublime Text project consists of working folders and settings applied when editing the project files.

-* Create a Sublime Text project (*Project* -> *New workspace for a project*)

-* Then edit project settings (*Project* -> *Edit project*)

-* Drop in your preferences for the Python interpreter and linting settings.
-An example below:

-        {
+### Implementing per-project settings
+Typically you will want to configure pep8 on a per-project basis to conform to the coding style for all files in that project.
+Usually you want to ignore certain pep8 warnings.
+First you need to find the pep8 error codes from the [pep8 documentation](http://pep8.readthedocs.org/en/latest/intro.html#error-codes).
+Then you need to configure the pep8 linter to ignore those warnings.

+For example, let’s say your project requires python 2.7+, you want the maximum line length to be 512, and you want to ignore warnings about visual indents (pep8 errors E127 and E128):

+* If you have not already created a project in Sublime Text, select `Project -> Save Project As...`.

+* Select `Project -> Edit Project`.

+* At the **top** level of the project’s JSON data, add the following:

         "SublimeLinter":
         {
             "@python": 2.7,
             "linters":
             {
                 "pep8":
                 {
                     "@disable": false,
-                        "ignore": "E501,E128,E127",
+                    "ignore": "E127,E128",
                     "max-line-length": 512
                 }
             }
-            },
-            "build_systems":
-            ...
         }

-* You will find pep8 error codes from Sublime Text console (*View* -> *Show Console*).
-Put ones you wish to disable to `ignore` setting

-* Save the settings file
+* Save the file.

-* Edit and save any Python source code file and you should see the new linting settings to take effect

-* You can add any number of working folders to the project with *Project* -> *Add Folder to Project*
+Any time you edit the project and change a linter’s settings, all open files that use that linter will be re-linted to reflect the new settings.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: